HomeLearning CenterImproving Invoice To Payment Terms: Top 7 Tips

 3. Make Payment Easy for Customers

-Offering multiple convenient payment options can significantly reduce payment delays.
+Offering multiple convenient payment options in your invoice payment terms can significantly reduce payment delays.
 By accommodating various payment channels, you meet your customers’ needs and demonstrate a customer-centric approach.

 Consider using a platform like Peakflo, which provides intelligent workflows and an all-in-one portal for customers to pay conveniently using their preferred payment method.